DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: DuetUI: A System for Human–Agent Co-Generation

 \subsubsection{Tangible Agency}

 To address \textbf{[DG2]}, we move beyond conventional conversational interfaces by introducing the concept of \textbf{Tangible Agency}.
 This design principle makes an agent's abstract capabilities concrete and directly manipulable, transforming the agent from a conversational partner into a set of tangible instruments the user can wield.
-Instead of relying on ambiguous textual prompts, users interact with the \texttt{TaskAgent} and \texttt{InterfaceAgent} through a dynamic set of UI controls embedded within the task document.
+By externalizing these capabilities, it empowers users to explicitly articulate their needs and exert precise control over the underlying intelligence.
+Instead of relying on ambiguous textual prompts, users interact with it through a dynamic set of UI controls embedded within the task document.
 This approach renders the agent's functions visible and actionable, bridging the gulf of execution.
-The core components that enable this tangible interaction are detailed in Table~\ref{tab:tangible_agency_components}.
+The core components that enable this tangible interaction are detailed in Figure~\ref{tab:tangible_agency_components}.